 How do the eBay listings work?

-Our category pages include a ‘Top eBay Auctions’ box to enable fast browsing of relevant and interesting eBay auctions in that category.
+Our category pages include an ‘EBAY AUCTIONS’ tab to enable fast browsing of relevant and interesting eBay auctions in that category.

 What You’ll Find:

-This feature shows as many as possible of the top currently active (not yet ended) auctions for each category.
-These are auctions with at least one bid, sorted by current bid (highest to lowest).
+These are active (not yet ended) auctions with at least one bid, sorted from highest bid to lowest.

 - Completed Auctions